cycloidmike/cycloidmike.github.io/website-getting-started.md

 # How to set up a personal website using AWS Route 53 and GitHub Pages

 ### Update- I've switched over to [Google Domains](https://domains.google/#/)
- - Google supports apex domains and the first million queries are included
+ - Google supports apex domains (meaning that it can route using just the domain) and the first million queries are included

 1. Create a GitHub account
   - [https://github.com/](https://github.com/)